-If you don’t want to go through the process of finding and installing a VPN or the Tor browser, you can still rely on a basic privacy measure: an online proxy server.
+If you find the process of installing and using a VPN or the Tor browser too difficult, you can still rely on a basic privacy measure: an online proxy server.
 Using a proxy server, you can simply hide your IP address and surf online accessing various sites anonymously.

 Keep in mind that a web proxy server can’t offer the encryption channel you get from a VPN solution and can’t hide your online communication through an entire network like Tor.
 But you’ll still have an indirect link between your computer and the website you access.
-This should provide baseline protection for small browsing activities.
+This should provide basic protection for small browsing activities.

-If you’re a Windows 10 user and want to see how you can set up a proxy, these instructions can come in handy.
+If you’re a Windows 10 user and want to see how you can set up a proxy, use this guide to learn more.

 - Keep your browser and operating system updated with the latest security patches.
 Make sure you have the latest versions running on your system.
-Online criminals spread malicious tools by using security exploits to take advantage from your system’s vulnerabilities.
+Online criminals spread malicious tools by using security exploits to take advantage of your system’s vulnerabilities.
 Patching is key, as the experts said it again and again.

 - Use a reliable security solution from a trusted company.
 To keep your system safe from the latest threats, the software should include a real-time traffic scanning engine.
 This ensures that every connection to and from the Internet is scanned for threats.
 Start with an antivirus, but don’t forget that it, too, is not enough.

-- Be careful when connecting to public and free wireless networks.
+- Be very careful when connecting to public and free wireless networks.
 One of the favorite methods used by online criminals to retrieve your credentials is to use wireless sniffers to access data you send over unprotected networks.

 How do you see encryption in the bigger picture of Internet security?
 Are you using any type of encryption for your data at the moment?